canonical/open-documentation-academy/multipass/reference/multipass-mount-command.md

 ```
 See also [How to share data with an instance](/t/27189) for examples of how you can use the `multipass mount` command to share data between your host and an instance.

+The `classic` mounts use technology built into multipass and allows for higher compatibility.
+However, it sacrifices performance.
+The `native` mounts on the other hand use hypervisor and/or platform specific mounts to offer better performance but has [limited compatibility](https://multipass.run/docs/mount#native-mounts).

 Use the `multipass umount` command to undo the mapping.

 ---